 Meaningful mission trips create life-changing opportunities, both for participants and the communities they come alongside.
 But these meaningful experiences often don’t happen without a significant amount of effort and planning by trip organizers, team leaders, and missions organizations like EM—from building up meaningful local connections to sorting through travel logistics and ministry opportunities.
 That’s why it’s never too early to start planning for your next mission trip.

-There are many factors that go into choosing a location for your trip, and it’s important to consider the following when narrowing down on a mission trip location that works well for your team.
+There are many factors that go into choosing a location for your trip, and it’s important to consider the following when narrowing down on short-term mission opportunities.

 Age Group: Depending on the age and maturity of your team, different trips are going to be a better fit for your group.
 All of our trips are open for high school students and older, but some are a better fit for middle schoolers.